Photo: Loyola won the 1963 NCAA title

 2) Popular history has other schools usurping those pioneering roles despite a timeline of those teams following in the footsteps of Loyola and Michigan State.

-Loyola and Michigan State can't blame Henry Wadsworth Longfellow – Paul Revere wasn’t alone on his Midnight Ride and didn’t shout “The British are coming” as Longfellow's poem tells us – but it can be shown they have facts on their side.
+Loyola and Michigan State can't blame Henry Wadsworth Longfellow – his famous poem with literary license says Paul Revere was alone (he wasn't) on his Midnight Ride and shouted “The British are coming” (he didn't) – but the pioneers can show they have the facts on their side.

 Loyola had four black starters, with Jerry Harkness and Ron Miller from New York and Les Hunter and Victor Rouse from Nashville, Tenn.
 The Rambler's role in history has been was displaced by UTEP, a school known as Texas Western when the Miners won 1966 national title three years after Loyola's crown.
 The Miners lined up five black starters against Kentucky’s segregated all-white roster that was coached by a man widely judged racist, Adolph Rupp.
 With the passage of time the black starters vs. white starters and Rupp cast as the villain took on a life of its own, including a Disney movie, “Glory Road,” in 2006.